jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Spring Data for VMware GemFire already provides a wide range of properties mapping to VMware GemFire properties.
+[spring-data-gemfire-name] already provides a wide range of properties mapping to [vmware-gemfire-name] properties.

-For example, the SDG `spring.data.gemfire.locators` property maps to the `gemfire.locators` property (`locators` in `gemfire.properties`) from VMware GemFire.
-Likewise, there are a full set of SDG properties that map to the corresponding VMware GemFire properties in the [Appendix](#geode-configuration-metadata-springdata).
+For example, the [spring-data-gemfire-name] `spring.data.gemfire.locators` property maps to the `gemfire.locators` property (`locators` in `gemfire.properties`) from [vmware-gemfire-name].
+Likewise, there are a full set of [spring-data-gemfire-name] properties that map to the corresponding [vmware-gemfire-name] properties in the [Appendix](#geode-configuration-metadata-springdata).

-You can express the Geode properties shown earlier as SDG properties in Spring Boot `application.properties`, as follows:
+You can express the [vmware-gemfire-short-name] properties shown earlier as [spring-data-gemfire-name] properties in Spring Boot `application.properties`, as follows: